astral-sh/ruff/docs/linter.md

 """  # noqa: E501
 ```

-To ignore all violations across an entire file, add the line `# ruff: noqa` anywhere in the file
+To ignore all violations across an entire file, add the line `# ruff: noqa` anywhere in the file,
 preferably towards the top, like so:

 ```python